sergio8215/FIB-PTI-goREST/README.md

 ## 4 URL routing

 An web API exposes different functionalities.
 These functionalities are accessed through different URL routes or endpoints.
 We need a mechanism that let us map URL routes into calls to different functions in our code.
-The standard golang library offers a [too complex routing mechanism](https://husobee.github.io/golang/url-router/2015/06/15/why-do-all-golang-url-routers-suck.html), so we will use an external library for that (mux router from the Gorilla Web Toolkit):
+The standard golang library offers a [too complex routing mechanism](https://husobee.github.io/golang/url-router/2015/06/15/why-do-all-golang-url-routers-suck.html), so we will use an external library for that (mux router from the Gorilla Web Toolkit), but first be sure you did:

+    export GOROOT=/usr/local/go
+    export GOPATH=$HOME/go
+    export PATH=$PATH:$GOROOT/bin
     go get "github.com/gorilla/mux"

 (check that a new package object has been created within $HOME/go/pkg).